 International Baccalaureate (IB) Curriculum

-The International Baccalaureate Organization also known as (IB or IBO) is an educational organization that offers Primary – High School curriculum that challenges its student to think critically and develop skills for a worldly experience.
-Headquartered in Geneva, Switzerland IB is one of the world most highly regarding school curriculum.
+The International Baccalaureate Organization, also known as IB or IBO, is an educational organization that offers a highly regarded curriculum that's used in primary schools all the way through high schools that challenges students to think critically and develop skills for a worldly experience.
+The IB Foundation Office is located in Geneva, Switzerland.

-The IB curriculum is exploding in popularity, as of 2016 there 103 accredited schools in China, 37 in UAE and over 4,000 worldwide.
+The IB curriculum is exploding in popularity worldwide, and so is the number of foreign IB educators teaching abroad.
 Teachers with International Baccalaureate experience and training can expect top tier pay from Teaching Nomad schools.
-Many international schools teach the entire IB Curriculum; from the Primary Years Program (PYP), Middle Years Program (MYP) & Diploma Program (DP) with annual vacancies for all subjects including Theory of Knowledge (TOK), Extended Essay and the typical subjects like Chemistry, Math, Geography and English.
+Many international schools teach the entire IB curriculum which consists of the Primary Years Program (PYP), Middle Years Program (MYP), & Diploma Program (DP) with annual vacancies for all subjects including theory of knowledge (TOK), extended essay and other typical subjects like chemistry, math, geography, and English.

 Why is IB important?